 Whilst we cannot guarantee this, we will do our best to give all students either their main choices or, if this is not possible, their reserves.
 On occasion, we will have to make the decision that a certain course will not run – this decision is never taken lightly and we will consult with you and work alongside you to find the best option if we are unable to offer you your main choice or reserve.

-Do I have to do a Humanity and Language on the Green Pathway?
+Do I have to do a Humanity and Language on the Green and Blue Pathways?

 We advise that you take both a Humanity and a Language.
-The Green Pathway is suited towards the Department for Education’s English Baccalaureate (EBacc) which consists of the core subjects plus one language and one humanity.
-The breadth of knowledge gained by following this pathway makes students very employable.
-This pathway will also ensure students stand out when applying for their future courses at both college and university.
+The Green and Blue Pathways are suited towards the Department for Education’s English Baccalaureate (EBacc) which consists of the core subjects plus one language and one humanity.
+The breadth of knowledge gained by following these pathways makes students very employable.
+These pathways will also ensure students stand out when applying for their future courses at both college and university.
 More information on the EBacc can be found here.

 How do I find out more information on what I’ll be studying?